Process costing – normal loss

 Normal loss at the end of process

 In the above discussion, we have assumed that the normal loss is identified during the production process.
-However, when normally lost units are identified at the end of production process, a different treatment is adopted.
+However, a different treatment is adopted when normally lost units are identified at the end of the production process.

-Where the normal loss is identified at the end of production process, the cost of lost units is charged to units completed and transferred out during the period.
-In such situation, no part of normal loss is charged to unfinished or work in process ending inventory in the department.
+Where the normal loss is identified at the end of the production process, the cost of lost units is charged to units completed and transferred out during the period.
+In such a situation, no part of the normal loss is charged to unfinished or work-in-process ending inventory in the department.

 This situation is illustrated by the following cost of production report of Department Y of Roberts Company.
-The normal loss is 900 units (5% of good output) which is identified at the end of production process.
+The normal loss is 900 units (5% of good output), which has been identified at the end of the production process.

 Equivalent units: